-There are many resources that explain some of the differences between organizational structures.
-We’ve included links to a few resources that may be helpful, but please contact us if you need more help.
+Below, we’ve included links to a few resources that may be helpful, but please contact us if you need more help.
 You may also need or want to consult a lawyer to help with this part of your development process.

-OnCo-op Fact Sheets about Business Models and Organizational Structure
+On Co-op Fact Sheets about Business Models and Organizational Structure

 (please note that requirements and options in Saskatchewan may differ from Ontario)

-OnCo-op’s Co-op Development Toolkit, with other FactSheets and helpful info.
+- On Co-op’s Co-op Development Toolkit, with other FactSheets and helpful information

 Understanding Co-operative, Charitable, and Non-Profit Law by Robert Dobrohoczki:

 Social Enterprise Legal Structure - In 2011, funded by the Institute for Non-profit Studies (Mount Royal University), the BC Centre for Social Enterprise partnered with the SFU Centre for Sustainable Community Development to develop a research project whose purpose was to canvass social entrepreneurs and social economy experts with respect to the prospects and potential drawbacks associated with pursuing a separate legal structure for social enterprise in Canada. http://www.centreforsocialenterprise.com/wp-content/uploads/2015/09/selsreport.pdf